wclr/mongoose-fill/README.md

     //parent.children <- will be array of children with fields name and age ordered by age })
   ```

+  Also check the code of test for more use cases

   ## how does it work

   1) adds fill method to mongoose schema object
   2) adds `fill` and `filled` prototype methods to mongoose model
-  3) patches mongoose query exec method to allow extend query api with `fill` method
+  3) patches mongoose query exec method extending query api with `fill` method
   4) virtual props are implemented by using `__propName` virtual getter (check the code)

 ### Version